Do You Believe?

 I introduced myself and they were reticent at first, Sharon has scared them, a lot.

-Dave, Sheila’s husband asked me what I was hoping to do.
+Dave, Susan’s husband asked me what I was hoping to do.

 ‘Put her in prison’